 Influence analysis

 The influence analysis confirmed the findings of the main analysis.
 The fixed pooled HR was calculated after excluding one study at a time.
-After excluding each of the studies, the HR for left sided tumors among wild type patients was even lower than that in the main analysis (0.59 vs. 0.74, respectively).
-When the Goffredo study was excluded the pooled HR became 0.76, slightly higher that the HR reported in the main analysis (0.76 vs 0.74, respectively).
+After excluding each of the 8 studies, the HR for left sided tumors among wild type patients was even lower than that in the main analysis (0.59 vs. 0.74, respectively).
+When the Goffredo study was excluded, the pooled HR became 0.76, which is slightly higher that the HR reported in the main analysis (0.76 vs 0.74, respectively).

 Similarly, the influence analysis confirmed the findings of the main analysis with regard to the interaction terms.
-Specifically, the fixed pooled HR for the interaction term ranged from 1.37 to 1.44in the main analysis.
+Specifically, the fixed pooled HR for the interaction term ranged from 1.37 to 1.44, compared to 1.38 in the main analysis.

 Similar results were derived when we applied the influence analysis in the patient cohort after excluding those with rectal tumors.
-The pooled HR for left sided tumors among wild type patients ranged between 0.66 and 0.74 while a pooled HR of 0.68 was reported in the analysis that included all patients.
-The pooled HR for the interaction term ranged from 1.12 to 1.41 while a pooled HR of 1.28 was reported in the analysis that included all patients.
+The pooled HR for left sided tumors among wild type patients ranged between 0.66 and 0.74, while a pooled HR of 0.68 was reported in the analysis that included all patients.
+The pooled HR for the interaction term ranged from 1.12 to 1.41, while a pooled HR of 1.28 was reported in the analysis that included all patients.

 Discussion

-This meta-analysis included a large number (n=7,165) of patients with data on the primary tumor side and known KRAS mutational status while the robustness of the meta-analysis was increased by the inclusion of IPD.
-It is the first meta-analysis, to our knowledge, that explicitly investigated whether the effect of PTL is independent or contingent on KRAS status.
-The study showed that PTL and KRAS mutational status have a statistically significant interaction.
-In turn, PTL has a different effect in patients with wild type and KRAS mutated tumors with RS tumors having worse OS only in the former.
-The variable effect of KRAS status on PTL persists he clinical significance of this meta-analysis is that PTL should be used to predict survival only in patients with KRAS wild type status.
+This meta-analysis included a large number of patients (n=7,165) with data on primary tumor side and KRAS mutational status, and the robustness of the study was further increased by the inclusion of IPD.
+To our knowledge, it is the first meta-analysis that explicitly investigated whether the effect of PTL is independent of or contingent on KRAS status.
+The study ultimately showed that PTL and KRAS mutational status have a statistically significant interaction.
+Specifically, PTL has a different effect in patients with wild type versus KRAS mutated tumors, with RS tumors translating to worse OS only in the former.
+The variable effect of KRAS status on PTL persisted regardless of whether patients with rectal tumors were included in the LS group.
+Importantly, the clinical significance of this meta-analysis is that PTL should only be used to predict survival in patients with KRAS wild type status.

 Furthermore, our findings may explain why previous studies on PTL generated conflicting results.
-For example, a recent meta-analysis on PTL reported that although overall RS was associated with worse OS, as many as half of the studies (22/43) did not show a significant association between right‐sided tumors and worse OS.
-31386192 Given that the frequency of KRAS mutations varies widely (15-38% according to a recent meta-analysis), it is possible that in particular in smaller studies, a relatively high frequency of KRAS mutations can tip the scale in favour of no survival difference between RS and LS tumors.
+For example, a recent meta-analysis on PTL reported that although RS was overall associated with worse OS, about half of the included studies (22/43) did not show significant associations between RS tumors and worse OS.
+31386192 Given that the frequency of KRAS mutations varies widely (15-38% according to a recent meta-analysis), it is possible that in smaller studies, a relatively high frequency of KRAS mutations can tip the scale in favour of no survival difference between RS and LS tumors.
 26206254

-Although this is the first meta-analysis to show a variable effect of PTL depending on the KRAS mutational status, a previous meta-analysis traced some indications of such an effect.
+Although this is the first meta-analysis to show a variable effect of PTL based on KRAS mutational status, a previous meta-analysis presented findings that implied such a relationship existed.
 31386192 Specifically, Wang et al found that RAS/RAF mutations were one of the three variables that accounted for 99% of that heterogeneity and influenced the relationship between PTL and overall survival.
 Similarly, with regard to RFS, RAS/RAF mutations and a few other variables accounted for 99% of the heterogeneity and influenced the relationship between PTL and RFS.
-Unfortunately, the fact that only around one third of the included patients had known RAS/RAF status likely resulted to not performing a subgroup analysis for patients with KRAS mut vs wild type tumors and not assessing whether there is a true interaction between PTL and KRAS.
+Unfortunately, only around one third of the included patients had known RAS/RAF status, which likely precluded the performance of a subgroup analysis for patients with KRAS mut vs wild type tumors.